Green Jobs: Good for People, Planet and Prosperity

 Finding 1

-Most AMS have some conceptual definitions of green jobs and green skills, and in many cases, these are developed from the ILO definition of green jobs.
+Most ASEAN Member States (AMS) have some conceptual definitions of green jobs and green skills, and in many cases, these are developed from the International Labour Organization (ILO) definition of green jobs.
 The specific defining of green jobs has been of less focus than the overall implementation of the green economy agenda with the belief that creating low carbon development and adapting to climate change will create momentum in the economy for green jobs.

 Finding 2